rwth-i6/returnn/docs/getting_started/tf_lstm_benchmark.rst

 TensorFlow LSTM Benchmark
 =========================

-There are multiple LSTM implementations/kernels available in TensorFlow, and we also have our own kernel.
+There are multiple LSTM implementations/kernels available in TensorFlow, and we also have our own kernel (via :ref:`native_ops`).
 In this benchmark, we try to compare the runtime performance during training for each of the kernels.
 We try to measure in a way that it should be generic and not be specific for our Returnn framework.
 You can run this benchmark yourself with `this script <https://github.com/rwth-i6/returnn/blob/master/demos/demo-tf-lstm-benchmark.py>`_.